tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 # Models and Databases {#chapter-models-databases}
 Typically, web applications require a backend to store the dynamic content that appears on the app's webpages.
 For Rango, we need to store pages and categories that are created, along with other details.
-The most convenient way to do this is by employing the services of a relational database -- that use the *Structured Query Language (SQL)*.
+The most convenient way to do this is by employing the services of a relational database.
+These will likely use the *Structured Query Language (SQL)* to allow you to query the data store.

 However, Django provides a convenient way in which to access data stored in databases by using an [*Object Relational Mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
 In essence, data stored within a database table is encapsulated via Django *models*.
 A model is a Python object that describes the database table's data.
 Instead of directly working on the database via SQL, Django provides methods that let you manipulate the data via the corresponding Python model object.
 Any commands that you issue to the ORM are automatically converted to the corresponding SQL statement on your behalf.

 This chapter walks you through the basics of data management with Django and its ORM.
 You'll find it's incredibly easy to add, modify and delete data within your app's underlying database, and see how straightforward it is to get data from the database to the web browsers of your users.

 ## Rango's Requirements {#section-models-databases-requirements}
 Before we get started, let's go over the data requirements for the Rango app that we are developing.
-Full requirements for the application are [provided in detail earlier on](#overview-er) -- but to refresh your memory, let's quickly summarise our client's requirements.
+Full requirements for the application are [provided in detail earlier on](#overview-er).
+Let's look at the database requirements again here.

-* Rango is essentially a *web page directory* -- a site containing links to other websites.
+* Rango is essentially a *web page directory* -- it is a website that houses links to other, external websites.
-* There are several different *webpage categories* with each category housing several links.
+* There are several different *webpage categories* with each category housing none, one or many links.
 [We assumed in the overview chapter](#overview-er) that this is a one-to-many relationship.
 Check out the [Entity Relationship diagram below](#fig-rango-erd-repeat).
 * A category has a name, several visits, and several likes.
 * A page belongs to a particular category, has a title, a URL, and several views.